JovadinoDev/Funkin11O1/README.md

-# Friday Night Funkin 11O1 ENGINE!
+# Friday Night Funkin NINJA47!

 Friday Night Funkin, is a rhythm game originally made for Ludum Dare 47 "Stuck In a Loop".